Best Things to Do in Dubrovnik, Croatia

 Beach in Old Town Dubrovnik, Croatia

-There’s a handful of beaches spread throughout Dubrovnik.
+There’s a handful of great beaches spread throughout Dubrovnik.
 But they might not quite be what you’re expecting.

 Sail to the Elaphiti Islands

+Got a couple of days in Dubrovnik and need a relaxing escape from town?
+Grab some sunscreen and head offshore for a trip to the lovely Elaphiti Islands.
 Although not as famous as other popular Croatian islands like Hvar or Rab, this relaxing archipelago features 13 islands.
-The closest islands in the bunch lie just over 7 kilometres from Dubrovnik.
+The closest islands in the bunch lie just over 7 kilometers from Dubrovnik.

 Lopud Elaphiti Islands